-Preparing For Your Appointment
+Preparing for Your Appointment

 - Compile a family health history of close blood relatives.
 This includes brothers, sisters, parents, grandparents, aunts, uncles, and children.
 From a cardiology perspective, what you are especially interested in finding out is whether any of your relatives have been diagnosed with heart disease, high blood pressure, high cholesterol, diabetes, or aneurysm.
 Knowing when any of your relatives passed away and cause of death is also important.
 A family history of health events can provide clues as to what illnesses/conditions you may be at risk for developing.

-- If you have them, bring in copies of any recent lab results and any other test results from the past year, especially if the testing took place with a different health care provider.
+- If you have them, bring in copies of any recent lab results and any other test results from the past year, especially if the testing took place with a different health care professional.
 This will help avoid duplicating tests unnecessarily.

 - Keep yourself organized.
 Putting all this data into a folder is a good idea so it’s easy to access during your visit.
-CardioSmart can be your central location for storing and accessing this information all in one place.
-Register now.

 - Don’t take anything for granted.
 Although information systems are getting better, and communication between systems is improving, you are still the most reliable repository of your health care record.
 Keep your copy accurate and up-to-date.